Skip to content

 Steady-state fleet simulation with dynamic labels

 Cardinality spikes are time-windowed -- ideal for testing label explosions that come and go.
 If you want always-on cardinality (e.g., simulating a stable fleet of 50 hosts), use dynamic_labels instead.
 The label is present on every event, producing a constant number of series for the full duration.
-See Dynamic labels in the scenario file reference.
+See Dynamic labels in the scenario field reference.

 Simulate traffic spikes with bursts